TotallySly/003.-OWN-PROJECT--hangman--python/README.md

   - The amount of lives are still displayed to the user.
   - The ASCII Art of the stages of Hangman are displayed.
   - A list of guessed letters is still displayed to the user.
-  - Asks the User to guess the letter.
+  - Asks the User to guess the next letter.

 ![Prices](assets/readme-images/ingame-correct.png)